zakman186/docker-Jackettvpn/README.md

 [preview]: https://raw.githubusercontent.com/MarkusMcNugen/docker-templates/master/qbittorrentvpn/Screenshot.png "qBittorrent Preview"

 # qBittorrent with WebUI and OpenVPN
 Docker container which runs a headless qBittorrent v4.3 client with WebUI while connecting to OpenVPN with iptables killswitch to prevent IP leakage when the tunnel goes down.
+This is an automated build linked with Ubuntu.

 ![alt text][preview]